- About the High Commission

 - Register with us

 Welcome to the website of the Australian High Commission in Pretoria, South Africa.
-I hope it will assist you in understanding more about Australia and about the role the High Commission plays.
+We hope it will assist you in understanding more about Australia and about the role the High Commission plays.

 Australia is an innovative and dynamic country with a strong economy, a diverse and multicultural society, a wealth of natural wonders and a commitment to forging positive partnership with countries around the globe.

-For Australian citizens and permanent residents in southern Africa, I would like to encourage you to register with the Australian Government through the High Commission or at www.smartraveller.gov.au
+For Australian citizens and permanent residents in southern Africa, all are encouraged to register with the Australian Government through the High Commission or at www.smartraveller.gov.au.

 Registering with the High Commission is beneficial and easy.
 The registration information provided by you will help us to find you in an emergency.
 It may also be used to pass other information to you such as new Travel Advisories, notice of elections, and important information relevant to travellers and expatriates.